monodot/monodot/README.md

 - Teaching and writing about technology
 - DevOps technology and practices: Containers, Kubernetes, CI/CD, infrastructure automation.
 - Integration and messaging - e.g. with Apache Camel and ActiveMQ.
-I've written a book on Apache Camel for beginners, which is called [Apache Camel Step-by-Step][camelsbs].
+I wrote a book about Apache Camel for beginners, called [Apache Camel Step-by-Step][camelsbs].
 - Biscuits (especially digestives, bourbon and hobnobs).

 📫 Want to know anything else?
 Feel free to knock on my door [on Twitter][twitter] or [on LinkedIn][linkedin].